 1. You’ll Stop Overspending

 Not having a budget doesn’t guarantee that you’ll always over-spend.
 However, it does make it more likely that you might go over your limits without realizing.
-When you’re not tracking how much your daily coffee takes off your income each month, it can be a shock to realize that you suddenly don’t have enough money for your bills, or that you can’t afford to go out for dinner before your next payday.
+When you’re not tracking how much your daily coffee takes off your income each month, it can be a shock to realize that you suddenly don’t have enough money for your bills.

 Budgeting shows exactly where your money goes each month so that you can prevent nasty surprises.
 If you’re worried about sticking to a specific amount of money each day, try using something simple like the envelope system.
 This gives you a certain amount of money that you can spend each day, and it will cause you to think more carefully about how you use your cash.